Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 Characters in Fonts of Power are designed to feel unique from the very beginning.
 When you build a character, select:

 - A **skill talent,** which lets you specialize in a particular skill.
+You must be proficient in the skill corresponding to the skill talent that you select.
 - A **combat talent,** which starts to define your unique style of fighting.

 Don’t worry if more than one talent appeals to you: every talent is also available as an affix that you can enchant onto your gear.